Here are 10 of the best true crime documentaries to watch on Amazon Prime

-Looking for a new true crime documentary this evening?
-Well, with such a strong list of true crime documentaries now available to stream on popular streaming service Amazon Prime Video, you’d be forgiven for feeling a tad overwhelmed by choice.
+Looking for a new true crime documentary to binge on?
+Well, with such a strong list of true crime documentaries now on popular streaming service Amazon Prime Video, you’d be forgiven for feeling a tad overwhelmed with choice.

 Cults, conspiracies, cold cases, whatever your favourite is, the popularity of true crime can’t be denied.
 The want for more true crime has risen significantly in the last five years, and for fans of the genre, Amazon Prime has a treasure chest of superb documentaries.